microsoft/Flash_University/CLR_via_CSharp/CH17_Delegates/StaticDelegates/Delegates.md

 ## How does this work at the IL Level?
 - A delegate creates 4 methods: ctor, invoke, beginInvoke, and EndInvoke
 - These are outdated but it's worth looking at just to get a picture of what things look like
-- System.Object --> System.Delegate-->System.MulticastDelegate
+- System.Object --> System.Delegate-->System.MulticastDelegates
--
+- Todo.Srikar --> draw out the diagram/difference of the image differences

+##
 ## Glossary

+## _target
+value that's passed in
+## _methodPtr
+internal integer the CLR uses to identify a method to be called back
+## _invocationChaining
+array of delegates when building a delegate chain

 ### Callback